Cinematic Camera Movement Workflow for AI Video

 1. Pick one shot from a project you already have.
 Pull the existing prompt.

-2. Rewrite using exactly one named camera move and explicit start/end framing.
+2. Rewrite it using exactly one named camera move and explicit start/end framing.

-3. Generate 4 variants of each (old prompt and new prompt), same seed range.
+3. Generate 4 variants of each — old prompt and new prompt — over the same seed range.

 4. Cut both into a quick A/B and watch on a phone.
-If the new version doesn’t read as more intentional, the prompt isn’t specific enough yet.
+If the new version does not read as more intentional, the prompt is not specific enough yet.

-• Save 6-8 of your best prompts as templates by camera move (one dolly in template, one pull back template, etc.) and swap subject and setting.
+• Save 6-8 of your best prompts as templates organized by camera move (one dolly in template, one pull back template, and so on) and swap subject and setting.

 • Keep a “seeds that worked” log per model.
-Seeds that obeyed direction once tend to again with similar prompts.
+A seed that obeyed direction once tends to again with similar prompts.

-• Re-test your templates every model update.
-Sora 2 understands orbit differently from Sora 1; Veo 3 made crane up actually crane.
+• Re-test your templates after every model update.
+Sora 2 reads orbit differently from Sora 1; Kling 3.0 understands multi-shot scene logic that Kling 2 did not.
+Camera obedience shifts version to version.

 Common mistakes